 Rancho Bernardo Community Foundation

-In fact, most of the competitive grantmaking opportunities are offered through the foundation’s regional affiliate program.
+Most of the competitive grantmaking opportunities are offered through the foundation’s regional affiliate program.
 TSDF has offered its own Opening the Outdoors grant cycle to nonprofits that protect outdoor spaces and connect them to residential areas.
-These grants are for $25,000 to $75,000; letters of inquiry have been accepted.
+These grants are for $25,000 to $75,000.
+The foundation does not accept unsolicited proposals.
 The foundation often hosts webinars and holds office hours to enable nonprofits to connect with staff and learn more about current grant opportunities.
 Local grant opportunities are updated regularly on the website.
 TSDF uses an online application process but does not accept applications for donor-advised grants.

-Support is regularly given for project support, capacity-building support, and core operating/general support.
-Overall, grants are awarded through a WELL (Work, Enjoy, Live, and Learn) strategy.
+It regularly gives support for project support, capacity-building support, and core operating/general support.
+Overall, it makes grants through a WELL (Work, Enjoy, Live, and Learn) strategy.
 This typically leads to grants in workforce development, outdoor and cultural assets, affordable housing, convenient transportation, a healthy environment, engaged neighborhoods, and education in STEM, the arts, and the environment.